Virginia Military Institute: Governance

 The Board of Visitors is the supervisory board of the Virginia Military Institute.
-Although the Governor is ex officio the commander-in-chief of the institute, and no one may be declared a graduate without his signature, he delegates to the board the responsibility for developing the institute's policy.
+Although the governor is ex officio the commander-in-chief of the institute, and no one may be declared a graduate without their signature, they delegate to the board the responsibility for developing the institute's policy.
 The board appoints the superintendent and approves appointment of members of the faculty and staff on the recommendation of the superintendent.
 The board may make bylaws and regulations for their own government and the management of the affairs of the institute, and while the institute is exempt from the Administrative Process Act in accordance with Va.
 Code (which exempts educational institutions operated by the Commonwealth), some of its regulations are codified at 8VAC 100.
 The Executive Committee conducts the business of the board during recesses.

 The board has 17 members, including ex officio the adjutant general of the Commonwealth of Virginia.
 Regular members are appointed by the governor for a four-year term and may be reappointed once.
 Of the sixteen appointed members, twelve must be alumni of the institute, eight of whom must be residents of Virginia and four must be non-residents; and the remaining four members must be non-alumni Virginia residents.
 The Executive Committee consists of the board's president, three vice presidents, and one non-alumnus at large, and is appointed by the board at each annual meeting.

-Under the militia bill (the Virginia Code of 1860) officers of the institute were recognized as part of the military establishment of the state, and the governor had authority to issue commissions to them in accordance with institute regulations.
+Under the militia bill (the pre-civil-war Virginia Code of 1860) officers of the institute were recognized as part of the military establishment of the state, and the governor had authority to issue commissions to them in accordance with institute regulations.
 Current law makes provision for officers of the Virginia Militia to be subject to orders of the governor.
 The cadets are a military corps (the Corps of Cadets) under the command of the superintendent and under the administration of the Commandant of Cadets, and constitute the guard of the institute.